 Part of taking the ACT or SAT is knowing how to manage your time on each section of the test.
 You don’t want to run out of time and miss dozens of questions at the end of the section, after spending 10 minutes on a tough one.
 Instead, skip it and come back at the end when you know you have time to devote to it!

 You’re under no obligation to answer each question in order (1, 2, 3, 4).
-Skip around and answer the ones you’re positive of and then return to those more difficult questions.
+Skipping questions on the SAT or ACT is fine!
+Answer the ones you’re positive of and then return to those more difficult questions.